SanPen/GridCal/README.md

 ![](https://github.com/SanPen/GridCal/blob/master/pics/GridCal.png)

-This software aims to be a complete platform for power systems research and simulation.
+This software Aim's to be a complete platform for power systems research and simulation.

 - [Watch the video](https://youtu.be/SY66WgLGo54)
 - Check out the [Documentation](https://gridcal.readthedocs.io/en/latest/about.html)